Holic75/Baldurs-gate-dnd-3.5/README.md

 Duration: Permanent
 Casting Time: 3
 Area of Effect: 1 creature
-Saving Throw: None
+Saving Throw: 1/2

 This spell is the reverse of Cure Light Wounds.
 Instead of healing the creature touched, it causes damage.
 On a successful touch from the priest, the spell inflicts 8 points of damage upon the target.
+If target succeeds on a Savingthrow vs. Spell the damage is halved.

 #### Lesser Animal Summoning II (Druid)
 (Conjuration/Summoning)

 Level: 2